Social Security Disability Insurance & Supplemental Security Income

 The Social Security Administration (SSA) provides two types of disability benefits for eligible persons – Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 SSDI is sometimes referred to as “SSD.”
 The federal government runs the SSDI and SSI programs.
 Some states add a small amount of cash payments to the SSI payments by the federal government.

 If you qualify, both programs provide you with income, or extra income.
-SSDI is for people who can no longer work due to blindness or a disability, and have worked for at least 5 out of the last 10 years, and have already “paid into” the system.
-Paid into the system means you worked on the books and had payroll tax deductions.
+SSDI is for people who can no longer work due to blindness or a disability, have worked for at least 5 out of the last 10 years and have already “paid into” the system.
+“Paying into” the system refers to payroll tax deductions taken from payment made for work you performed.
 SSDI benefits may also be payable to the children under 18 years of age and a surviving spouse of a disabled or blind worker.

-SSI benefits are for those who do not qualify for SSDI because they did not work long enough to earn enough credits, but who still need help either because they are elderly (65 or older), blind or disabled and they have low income and few assets.
-Few assets usually means having cash and valuables of no more than $2,000 for individuals and no more than $3,000 for couples.
-In addition, if you have a disability and qualify for SSDI, you may also eligible for SSI if the amount of SSDI you receive is below a certain dollar amount.
+SSI benefits are for those who may have a qualifying disability, are elderly or are under the age of 18, but do not qualify for SSDI because they did not work long enough to earn enough credits, or were paid for work in such a way that no payroll tax deductions were made (such as cash payments).
+Eligible beneficiaries must possess cash and valuables of no more than $2,000 for individuals or no more than $3,000 for couples.
+In addition, if you have a disability and qualify for SSDI, you may also be eligible for SSI if the amount of SSDI you receive is below a certain dollar amount.

 Changes may occur in this area of law.
 The information provided is brought to you as a public service with the help and assistance of volunteer legal editors, and is intended to help you better understand the law in general.
 It is not intended to be legal advice regarding your particular problem or to substitute for the advice of a lawyer.